medoco-health/orthovision-ai-ig/src/input/pagecontent/index.md

 By standardizing this process, we make healthcare imaging more connected and efficient.
 Hospitals and clinics can easily integrate AI tools, share data securely, and improve patient care without reinventing the wheel each time.

-**Important Note on Scope**: This Implementation Guide focuses solely on AI for classifying images to enable DICOM conversion—it does not cover clinical diagnosis or treatment recommendations.
+**Important Note on Scope**: This Implementation Guide focuses solely on AI for classifying images to enable DICOM conversion — it does not cover clinical diagnosis or treatment recommendations.
 For AI used in medical diagnosis (e.g., detecting diseases or conditions), refer to the IHE AI Workflow for Imaging (AIW-I) profile, which handles post-archival AI analysis.

-## Relationship to IHE AI Workflow Profile
+### Relationship to IHE AI Workflow Profile

 The [IHE AI Workflow for Imaging (AIW-I) profile](https://profiles.ihe.net/RAD/AIW-I/) is a well-designed standard for AI analysis of medical images that are already stored in systems like PACS (Picture Archiving and Communication Systems).
 It works great for creating AI reports on existing images.